Important Health & Safety Information:

 They should be laid on a concrete bed , 50-100mm thick, with a full haunch to the uphill edge and a small amount of haunch downhill, sufficient to keep the sleeper in place.
 For extra security, steel pins or wooden stakes could be driven in front of or through the sleeper, as is detailed below.

 It should be noted that timber sleepers can become quite slippery when damp.
-This can be ameliorated by sprinkling a coarse grit sand over the surface, by cutting shallow notches into the 'tread', or by stapling chicken wire mesh to the top face of the sleeper.
+This can be ameliorated (albeit only slightly) by sprinkling a coarse grit sand over the surface, by cutting shallow notches into the 'tread', or by stapling chicken wire mesh to the top face of the sleeper.
+None of these are ideal, it has to be said.

 For raised beds or low retainers up to 3 or 4 courses high (about 450-600mm), the sleepers can be nailed or screwed together.
 It's usual to countersink the nails/screws, to ensure they penetrate the underlying sleeper to a reasonable depth, minimum around 50mm.
 Typically, these fixings would be positioned about 150mm in from each end of a timber, and one in the centre.